p-nerd/commerce-next.js/README.md

 # commerce

-E-commerce web a with different technologies.
+E-commerce web app a with next.js